Effect-TS/schema/README.md

 */
 ```

+# Custom interpreters

+`src/Decoder.ts`, `src/Guard.ts` and `src/Arbitrary.ts` are good examples of defining a custom interpreter.

 # Custom schema combinators

-Examples in `/codec/Schema.ts`.
+Examples in `/src/Schema.ts`.

-All the combinators defined in `/codec/Schema.ts` can be implemented in userland
+All the combinators defined in `/src/Schema.ts` could be implemented in userland.

 # Custom data types

-Examples in `/codec/Data/*`
+Examples in `/src/data/*`

 # Custom decode errors